YuhanLiuSYSU/Scientific-computation-tutorial/Matlab-tips.md

 ## OOP in Matlab
 [User manual](https://www.mathworks.com/help/matlab/matlab_oop/specifying-methods-and-functions.html), and [this](https://www.mathworks.com/help/matlab/matlab_oop/user-defined-classes.html), [this](https://www.mathworks.com/help/matlab/matlab_oop/developing-classes-typical-workflow.html).
 One thing worth noticing (and sometimes annoying) is:
 > MATLAB differs from languages like C++ and Java® in that there is no special hidden class object passed to all methods.
-You must pass an object of the class explicitly to the me
+You must pass an object of the class explicitly to the method.